rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For the foolishness of God is wiser than men, and the weakness of God is stronger than men. ^0125

-For consider your calling, brothers : not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth. ^0126
+For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth. ^0126

 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; ^0127